InnovationDesignConsortium/revit_standards_addin/README.md

 }
 ```

-And the corresponding CSV would be formatted as shown below.
-The first column is a Global Parameter, the second is the Driving Parameter of the corresonding element, and the remaining columns are the Driven Parameters.
+And the corresponding CSV should be formatted as below.
+The first column is the Global Parameter, the second is the Driving Parameter of the corresonding element, and the remaining columns are the Driven Parameters.

 ```csv
 State_Code,Occupant,OccupantLoadFactor,Occupant_General,Occupant_Specific_Use